-- Under the Children and Community Services Act 2004, it is illegal to employ children under the age of 15 in this industry, except if the child is working as part of a school program (e.g. work experience placement), in a not for profit organisation or in a family business. - School aged children must not be employed during school hours, unless participating in a school program. - The When children can work in Western Australia page has more information.
+- Under the Children and Community Services Act 2004, it is illegal to employ children under the age of 15 in this industry, except if the child is working as part of a school program (e.g. work experience placement) or in a family business. - School aged children must not be employed during school hours, unless participating in a school program. - Visit the When children can work in Western Australia page for more information.